matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 ### The Solutions

-Unevenness is created by push-based systems, where work is started regardless of downstream capacity.
+Unevenness is created by push-based systems, where work is started regardless of downstream capacity, which guarantees [Overproduction](#overproduction) and [Transportation](#transportation) waste.
 If we push unrefined work onto teams, or push untested code into a release branch, or push a sprint's-worth of "done" work onto the testers on the final day, we're actively creating instability.

 The solution is a fundamental cultural and technical shift to pull-based systems, where work is started only when downstream capacity is available.